zaibc/zaibc/wiki/feedback.md

 ---
-title: Feedback & Contributions
+title: Feedback
 description: ''
 ---

-# Feedback & Contributions
+# Feedback

 This project is concerned with **structural and conceptual frameworks only**.

 The author does **not** provide mathematical proofs, formal derivations, or full symbolic formulations of the theory.

 ## Scope of Discussion